CharlesEaster1/Brute-Force-Attack-Monitoring-Microsoft-Sentinel-SIEM-/README.md

  <br>
  <h2>Create Custom Log File For Geolocation Data</h2>
  <p align="center">
  <br>Minimize VM and go back to Azure on your device.
-Search for log analytics > Click of the workspace that is already set up > Go to custom logs.
+Search for log analytics > Click of the workspace that is already set up > Go to custom logs > Add custom log.
  <a href="https://imgur.com/ptDRZ5F"><img src="https://i.imgur.com/ptDRZ5F.png" title="Custom Logs" /></a>
 <!--
  ```diff